deeplearninc/relaax/README.md

     ```bash
     $ honcho -f ../relaax/config/da3c_ale_boxing.Procfile start
     ```
-    It is assumed that (for above command) the training directory located next to `relaax` repository at the same level.
+    It is assumed that the training directory located next to `relaax` repository at the same level.
 It also allows to create it anywhere and it needs to write the right path to the appropriate `*.Procfile` within `relaax` repo.

 3. Run a Client:

     It provides 3 predefined run-cases for the pulled docker image:
     ```bash
     # For example, the first one case
-    ---

     $ docker run --rm -ti \
         -v /path_to_atari_roms_folder:/roms \
         --name ale deeplearninc/relaax-ale \